vickmuir/Backup/upgrade-backup-agent-windows.md

    {:pre}
 3. Click the file that you want.
 (For example, Agent-Windows-x64-6-72-1072a.exe)

    The version number is in the file name.
-Choose the most recent. <br/>There are separate 32-bit and 64-bit installers.
+Choose the most recent. <br/>{{site.data.keyword.BluSoftlayer_full}} offers separate 32-bit and 64-bit installers.
 If you have a 64-bit Operating System, download the file with x64 in its name.
    {:tip}
 4. Click **Run** at the download screen, and again after it is downloaded.
 5. Click **Yes** to upgrade **{{site.data.keyword.backup_notm}} Software Agent**.